Skip to main content

 Quick Overview

-✅ Your pass is recorded on the Home Office system permanently
+✅ Your pass is recorded permanently on the Home Office system, linked to your URN

 📌 Your result never expires — you do not need to retake even if years pass before you apply

-📌 The pass reference number on your letter links your result to the Home Office database
+📌 Your URN is what links your result to the Home Office database when caseworkers verify it

-The pass reference number is what links your result to the Home Office database.
-When you apply for ILR or citizenship, the Home Office looks up your reference to confirm your result.
-The letter is your proof to submit with the application.
+This URN is what links your result to the Home Office database.
+When you apply for ILR or citizenship, caseworkers look up your URN to confirm your result directly — the number itself, not a physical document, is your proof.

 Your Result Is Stored on the Home Office System